An effective information security management system (ISMS) helps you to comply with the NIS2 Directive

 • Head of Cyber Security Management Consulting

-• Nixu, a DNV company
+• DNV Cyber

 A NIS2-compliant ISMS sets requirements also for your cyber security partners.
 They need to understand all aspects of cyber security, laws and regulations concerning you, and your business.
 In addition to technical expertise, they need to have experience in risk management, business continuity, and crisis management.
 They need to be able to help you build an organisation with the necessary internal capabilities.